tanmoysrt/kodex/README.md

 ## Kodex

-Kodex is a frappe app that allows to host and manage examinations.
+Kodex is a frappe app that allows to host and manage technical examinations.

 ### Features